Generalized cohomology theories for algebraic stacks: Linearly scalloped stacks

 In this appendix we explain how our results can be generalized from \emph{nicely} to \emph{linearly} scalloped stacks, to include for example arbitrary quotients by reductive groups in characteristic zero.

 In the nicely scalloped case our proofs and constructions are relatively clean thanks in large part to the work of \cite{AlperHallRydh} and \cite{AlperHallHalpernLeistnerRydh}, in particular the local structure theorem for nicely scalloped stacks (\thmref{thm:scallop}).
 As we will now see, it is possible to reach essentially the same results, at the cost of somewhat more complicated definitions and arguments, by relying instead on Hoyois's work on equivariant motivic homotopy theory \cite{HoyoisEquivariant}.
-This has the advantage that it will include the case of linearly scalloped stacks, while also reducing much of our reliance on the unpublished or not yet publically available works \cite{AlperHallRydh,AlperHallHalpernLeistnerRydh}.
+This has the advantage that it will include the case of linearly scalloped stacks, while also reducing much of our reliance on the not yet published works \cite{AlperHallRydh,AlperHallHalpernLeistnerRydh}.

 We have chosen to write this separately from the main text in order to keep the exposition as readable as possible.
-After giving some background on (quasi-)projective morphisms and the definition of linearly scalloped stacks, we will go through sections~\ref{sec:H}--\ref{sec:ex} and explain all modifications necessary for the linearly scalloped case.
-Note that \secref{sec:fix} only deals with quotients by algebraic tori, which are nicely scalloped, so there is nothing to change there.
-Of course there is nothing to change in \secref{sec:lim} either.
+After giving some background on the definition of linearly scalloped stacks, we will go through sections~\ref{sec:H}--\ref{sec:ex} and explain all modifications necessary for the linearly scalloped case.
+For simplicity, we will work with classical stacks throughout (but it is easy to generalize to derived stacks, using the notion of quasi-projectivity developed in \cite{resdag}).